Artoshia/weather-app/README.md

 # Weather App

 This app shows the current 5 day forecast for your IP location.
-You can view this site on
+You can view this site [online](https://screenmedia-weather-app-a7c88dc07f31.herokuapp.com/)

 ## Getting started